 - Does the thought of not having your phone or other digital device on-hand cause you to feel any stress or anxiety?

-During the upcoming holiday period, why not try the following strategies to cut back on your use of digital devices:
+Try the following strategies to cut back on your use of digital devices:

 - Minimise compulsive checking by turning off push notifications

 - Conduct a digital ‘Spring clean’ by unsubscribing from unimportant email lists, deleting apps and reducing the number of people that you follow on social media